BrianKiarieMwaniki/weatherapp/README.md

 # Weather App

-A react web application that tells the use the weather of their current location
+A web application that tells the user the weather based on their current location